Welding Cast Iron for Beginners: Types, Processes, Steps

 On the other hand, if the casting endures low static loads, It would be easy to weld.
 Even if your work is not perfect, if the weld fails at some point, the consequences would not be serious.

 Cast-iron components that serve harsh service conditions for a long time eventually become unweldable.
-The older the casting, the less likely it is to weld successfully.
+The older the casting, the less likely it’s to weld successfully.

-For example, prolonged high temperatures change the cast iron in a way that it is hard to melt properly for welding.
+For example, prolonged high temperatures change the cast iron in a way that it’s hard to melt properly.
 The arc will create a crater, but there will be no molten metal to mix with the filler metal.

 High vibration dampening will mechanically weaken the casting with time.
-The casting will become very sensitive to cracking and will crack even if you follow the most precise procedures.
+It will become very sensitive to cracking and will crack even if you follow the most precise procedures.

 And there is always a high risk of failure.
 If the casting cracks after welding, it will become worse than before and, in many cases, impossible to fix.

-Stick welding is probably the best welding process for cast iron because it has great manual control over the heat input.
-Furthermore, a wide variety of welding rods designed for cast iron are available in small 1 lb (450gr) packages.
-Finally, it is very portable for quick field repairs.
+Stick welding is probably the best process for cast iron because it has great manual control over the heat input.
+Furthermore, a wide variety of rods designed for cast iron are available in small 1 lb (450 gr) packages.
+Finally, it’s very portable for quick field repairs.

-Stick welding rods are covered by flux material.
-That is a huge advantage because the flux can be designed to counter the problems that occur when welding cast iron.
+Stick rods are covered by flux material.
+That is a huge advantage because the flux can be designed to counter the cast iron problems:

-- These rods do not penetrate deep to avoid too much heat into the casting.
+- These rods do not penetrate deep to avoid too much heat in the casting.